acaengine/docs/api/control/systems.md

 {% endapi-method-summary %}

 {% api-method-description %}
-Direct queries to the systems endpoint can be used to enumerate, or search for existing systems.
+Direct queries to the systems endpoint list, or search for existing systems.
 {% endapi-method-description %}

 {% api-method-spec %}